jack0son/web3-sendee/README.md

 - ✔️ Isolate frequent web3 faults from the rest of your application
 - ✔️ Built-in monitoring with sentry or twitter DMs

+Sendee takes responsibility for blockchain nuances, applying its own policies for problems like account balances, gas usage, and node availability, giving the rest of the application a much smaller error and API surface to work with, and some clean assumptions for how web3 interactions are handled.

 **Why?**

 When interacting with the Ethereum blockchain there is a broad set of failure